harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 ---

+The important thing to note is that a pre-Taproot channel *can*, in principle, be upgraded to support PTLCs, *without* expensive closing and reopening of the channel to a Taproot-addressed channel.

+PLTCs require Taproot of some kind, but any address can pay to any other address, including paying from a non-Taproot address to a Taproot address (otherwise Taproot would be fairly useless since nobody can move their funds to it!).

+Existing channels use a non-Taproot address to back their funds, but non-Taproot can pay to a Taproot address, and thus, existing channels *can* host PTLCs, by simply using an offchain transaction that spends the existing non-Taproot funding output and creating a Taproot address representing a PTLC.
+That "only" requires that both peers of the channel agree on some protocol to set up PTLCs.

+Thus, getting support for the first feature, PTLCs over Lightning, does not require any cost to users, other than the developer-hours needed to design and implement the feature.
+Indeed, long-lived nodes need not close their existing channels and open new ones, they can just keep on using the existing channels and just wait for the software they and their peers use to be upgraded to support a common PTLC protocol.

+---

 The reason PTLCs over Lightning require link-level compatibility is that PTLCs are, at the low level, sent from one node to another over a channel.